Seraphania/TAFE_Public/ICTPRG431-SQL/week_1-database-basics/notes.md

 Examples: *Name, Age, Weight*.

 #### Data Type
-The type of data ina field.
+The type of data in a field.
 Examples: *String, Int, Float, Date, Time*.

 #### Record